 We encourage every participant to follow through on their commitment to cook on Mandela Day.
 Not only does it affect our predicted amount of soup that will be cooked (and our ability to meet the target of #67000litres, most importantly, it means that the beneficiary you have committed to cooking for will go hungry.

 Every cent of the money raised goes towards keeping Chefs with Compassion going.
 We receive no funding from government and we rely mainly on corporate donations.
 Our operational costs include stipends for volunteers, transport costs for our waste warriors, and rental of our sharehouse in City Deep.
-If we don’t raise a significant amount of money through our Mandela Day project, Chefs with Compassion will no longer be able to supply over xxxx community kitchens with rescued ingredients, and more people than ever will go hungry.
+If we don’t raise a significant amount of money through our Mandela Day project, Chefs with Compassion will no longer be able to supply our community kitchens with rescued ingredients, and more people than ever will go hungry.

 Registered NPOs, soup kitchens, church groups and bona fide organisations who are able to receive soup between Friday 15 and Monday 18 July can register to be listed on our website.
 Please register here, and thank you for everything you are doing in your community.